 The huge plant and animal species with the widespread popular appeal due to their attractive appearance are known as charismatic megafauna.
 They can be identified easily.
-Giant panda, lion, humpback whale, grey wolf, bald eagle, etc. some of the charismatic megafauna in the world.
+The giant panda, lion, humpback whale, grey wolf, bald eagle, etc. some of the charismatic megafauna in the world.

 These animals are generally used by environmental activists in conservation campaigns because they can attract the public.
 Most of the organizations use these animals as their logos.
 For eg., The World Wildlife Fund uses Panda in their logo.